A sample of 500 random adult books in a library has an average of... | Channels for Pearson+

 1

-Identify the key information provided in the problem: the sample mean (312 pages), the standard deviation (26 pages), and the value of interest (338 pages).
-The problem also specifies the use of the Empirical Rule, which applies to data that follows a normal distribution.
+Identify the key components of the problem: the sample mean (312 pages), the standard deviation (26 pages), and the percentage of data to be included in the central range (95%).

-Recall the Empirical Rule: approximately 68% of the data falls within 1 standard deviation of the mean, 95% within 2 standard deviations, and 99.7% within 3 standard deviations.
-This rule helps estimate the percentage of data within specific ranges.
+Recall the Empirical Rule, which states that for a normal distribution, approximately 95% of the data falls within two standard deviations (±2σ) of the mean (μ).

-Calculate how many standard deviations the value 338 is from the mean.
-Use the formula for the z-score: , where is the value of interest (338), is the mean (312), and is the standard deviation (26).
+Calculate the lower bound of the range by subtracting 2 times the standard deviation from the mean: Lower Bound = μ - 2σ.
+In MathML:

 Watch next